-A good policymaker seeking to understand and perhaps to address the problem looks to the evidence regarding what causes it, which suggests that overoptimism and miscalibration play a part.
 "Overconfidence bias" is an established phenomenon in behavioural economics, which manifests itself in two ways.
 Firstly, we are habitually overoptimistic in assessing our likely personal performance, abilities and outcomes.
 For instance, one classic and oft-cited study found that 93% of drivers thought their driving skills were above the median (Svenson 1981).
-Secondly, we are "miscalibrated" with respect to such outcomes, believing our assessments to be more accurate than they in fact are and underestimating the likelihood of extreme outcomes.
+Secondly, we are inclined to believe that our assessments of likely outcomes are more accurate than they in fact are, thereby underestimating the likelihood of extreme outcomes.
 Again, the size of this miscalibration can be very large.
 Ben-David et al. (2010) asked a sample of Chief Financial Officers to predict stock market returns and, in doing so, to predict the 10th and 90th percentiles of the distribution.
-Actual returns stayed within stated 80% confidence ranges just 33% of the time.
-Laboratory and field studies of both types of overconfidence are reviewed by DellaVigna (2009), who finds evidence for the phenomenon among consumers when they choose health club contracts, credit cards and pension plans, and with respect to the judgements and decisions of both professionals and non-professionals in financial markets.
-Grubb (2009) argues that such overconfidence bias is the most likely explanation for disadvantageous choices among three-part tariffs.
-Optimism means that consumers may believe that they are in better control of usage than in fact they are, while miscalibration leads them to underestimate the likelihood both of going beyond allowances and of using too little of the service to justify the flat-rate payment; three-part tariffs attract custom because consumers underestimate the likelihood of paying too much for the service at both ends of the usage distribution.
+Actual returns stayed within the stated 80% confidence range just 33% of the time.
+Laboratory and field studies of both types of overconfidence are reviewed by (DellaVigna, 2009), who finds evidence for the phenomenon among consumers when they choose health club contracts, credit cards and pension plans, and with respect to the judgements and decisions of both professionals and non-professionals in financial markets.